 The overall temperature was unusually mild for Wisconsin winter.
 However, some locations accumulated over a foot of snow on Christmas week, and a powerful blizzard happened later on in January.
 February and March had some extremely cold periods, though forecasts helped the citizens of the Northern Midwest to prepare for it.

 Meteorologists play a significant role in preparing Americans for winter.
-We use the trusted Farmers’ Almanac to dispense valuable weather advice to our clients.
+Long-term forecasts often can’t be trusted, but we use Farmers’ Almanac to create an estimate, and we dispense valuable weather advice to our clients later on based on reliable short-term forecasts.
 This year’s Farmers’ Almanac Winter 2021 Wisconsin weather predictions outline a “cold winter with normal to below normal temperatures”.
 Let’s see what snow predictions for Wisconsin hold.

 Wisconsin Winter 2021-2022 Predictions from the Farmers’ Almanac